The Worker Program is currently full and we are not accepting new applications. Please check back in 2025 for updates.

 The Worker Program

 Are you looking for a challenge?
-Are you looking to grow personally, professionally, and spiritually?
+Are you looking to grow personally and professionally?
 Does the idea of living and working in the same community excite you?
 Consider applying to the Worker Program!

-Home Life: In addition to working in the office, Workers live in one of the four Romero Houses, with 2-3 families in each house (each with their own kitchen and bathroom).
-Workers support our community life through house meetings, monthly suppers with all four houses, kids club, birthday parties and many other gatherings.
+In addition to working in the office, Workers live in one of the Romero Houses, with 2-3 families in each house.
+Workers share their apartment with one other worker.
+Workers support our community life through coordinating house meetings, monthly suppers with all four houses, birthday parties and many other gatherings.
+The goal is for workers to build relationships with the families living at Romero House and foster a space in which families can build connections with each other.

 This full-time live-in program gives people the opportunity to live alongside refugees in a spirit of service and mutual care.